-The U.S. State Department’s advisory was updated December 2019 and issued a level 2 travel advisory for the Mexican state of Oaxaca, where Huatulco is located.
+The U.S. State Department’s advisory was updated on December 2020 and issued a level 2 travel advisory for the Mexican state of Oaxaca, where Huatulco is located.

 The only crime you might find in Huatulco is petty crime – Identity theft, pick-pocketing, and the occasional purse snatching.

 Where To Stay In Huatulco